Skip to content

 Philosophy Speaker Series

 A series of academic talks by guests and local faculty.
-Information from past talks are in the Events Archive and some recordings are available on our Youtube channel.
-All talks are on a Friday from 3:30 to 5 p.m. in COB1 267, unless otherwise specified.
+Information from past talks are in the Events Archive and some recordings are available on our Youtube channel

 Mailing List